swmichaels/slater/README.md

 # SLAter - SLA Event Tracking App

-See information about a Zendesk ticket's SLA events.
+See information about a ticket's SLA events.

-### The following information is displayed:
+### This app does the following:

 * Makes an API call to find important SLA data missing from the Ticket Events log.

 * Displays the information for the ticket SLA events in a user-friendly manner.

 * Allows users to see when SLA metrics where applied, fulfilled, or breached.